 Indianapolis (IN) chapter Links Sisters in the news...

 Link Carolene Mays-Medley is the first African American female moderator of the Stanley K. Lacy Executive Leadership program.
-Also, she will be joining the St. Vincent Hospital foundation board.
+Also, she joined the St. Vincent Hospital foundation board.

 Links help "Pack away hunger" during community service project

 Several members of the Indianapolis (IN) chapter assisted in a "Pack away hunger" community service intiative in duringthe local Rotary Club service project.

 (pictured left to right- Dr. Mercy Obeime, Anya Seymour, Carolene Mays-Medley and Marya Jones)

 Dr. Virginia Caine received the 2015 Madame C.J.
 Walker Outstanding Woman of the

 Year.
 This award was presented by the Center for Leadership Development.

 Councilwoman Maggie Lewis presented the award to Dr. Caine for her personal and

 professional passion to help citizens remain healthy.
 She provided the following

 DR. CAINE WAS THRUST INTO THE AIDS EPIDEMIC EARLY IN HER CAREER IN